Work · 2022–present

 Auto-Translation

-On new product publish, titles and descriptions are automatically translated into French, Italian, and Spanish via DeepL and written to the correct Shopify locale metafields.
+On new product publish, titles and descriptions are automatically translated into Japanese via DeepL and written to the correct Shopify locale metafields.
+French, Italian, and Spanish translations are generated and stored, ready for future market expansion.

 DeepLShopifyAirtable